therealizzi/earworm/README.md

 Our team used the ideation process to accomplish three things: 1) To get acquainted and align on our personal interests, 2) To explore the complements and gaps in our skill-sets, and MOST IMPORTANTLY 3) Agree on a great idea for this project.

-In the process, we discussed our backgrounds, our interests and what type of technology inspired us.
+In the process, we discussed our backgrounds, our interests and what types of technology inspire us.
 The topics we touched on included basic ideas such as: "something attractive and fun", "something practical, but cool", "something I could share with friends and family", "something that solves a simple problem".

-In the end, we all agreed that MUSIC was something we all felt passionate about.
+In the end, we all agreed that MUSIC was something we all feel passionate about.
 But what?

 After several more discussions, we settled on a high-level scope, and a name: "EarWorm".